Voice Search SEO: How to Optimize for Siri, Alexa, and Google Assistant in 2026

 Around 8.4 billion voice assistants are in use globally.
 Nearly 50% of all searches are voice-based.
 And 32% of consumers now use voice daily to perform searches they'd normally type.

-Voice search changed how people interact with search engines.
+Voice search changes how people interact with search engines.
+I didn't get this at first.

 When you type, you use shorthand.
 "Pizza delivery near me."
 "Weather tomorrow."
 "Best SEO tools."